BitgesellOfficial/bitgesell/doc/cjdns.md

-# CJDNS support in Bitcoin Core
+# CJDNS support in BGL Core

-It is possible to run Bitcoin Core over CJDNS, an encrypted IPv6 network that uses public-key cryptography for address allocation and a distributed hash table for routing.
+It is possible to run BGL Core over CJDNS, an encrypted IPv6 network that uses public-key cryptography for address allocation and a distributed hash table for routing.